 Every city’s got a museum with a few works by big-shot artists and dusty relics once owned by rich white men and/or pilfered from former colonies, but only Manchester has a museum dedicated to the history of democracy, radicalism, equality and social justice.
 The People’s History Museum tells the story of democracy from the 1819 Peterloo Massacre to the present day.
-The museum hosts top-notch talks and workshops year round, with a new augmented reality installation open from 2020.
+The museum hosts top-notch talks and workshops year round, plus an augmented reality installation that opened in 2020.

 RECOMMENDED: Full guide to the best things to do in Manchester